-> If you’ve ever dreamed of getting up close to a giraffe or want to feed a meerkat its breakfast, then the Animal Experiences are just the adventure you’re looking for!
+If you’ve ever dreamed of getting close to a giraffe or wanting to feed a meerkat its breakfast, then the Animal Experiences are just the adventure you’re looking for!

-Knowsley Safari Park offers a range of animal experiences, so you’ll be able to find something that is on your bucket list.
-And, you’ll get an up-close animal encounter that is the best animal experience around.
+Knowsley Safari Park offers a range of animal experiences, so you can find something on your bucket list.
+And you’ll get an up-close animal encounter that is the best animal experience around.

 All Animal Experiences must be PRE-BOOKED using vouchers.
 Contact the park directly to check availability and book using your voucher.
 Email [email protected]